aeternity/aepp-sdk-js/docs/guides/import-script-tag.md

 ```html
 <script src="https://unpkg.com/@aeternity/aepp-sdk@VERSION/dist/aepp-sdk.browser-script.js"></script>
 ```
-...where `VERSION` is the version number of the SDK you want to use (eg. `4.0.1`).
+...where `VERSION` is the version number of the SDK you want to use (eg. `8.1.0`).

 ## Browser `<script>` tag
-The bundle will assign the SDK to a global `var` called `Ae`, and you can use it like so:
+The bundle will assign the SDK to a global variable called `Ae` that makes all functionalities of the SDK accessible.

+Usage:

 ```html
 <!doctype html>